SaadiDK-003/developers-library/php.md

 ```
 sudo systemctl restart apache2
 ```
 ### When you see the below issue, you can resolve it.
+* `Error:`
   * There is only one alternative in link group php (providing /usr/bin/php): /usr/bin/php7.4
   * Nothing to configure.
 ```javascript
 sudo apt install php-cli
 ```